 First Experiment - Optimize by Titrating the Sensor

 We recommend using a titration series to determine the best combination of signal above background, cell health, and response.
-Ideally, the signal in each well before drug addition should be at least 5 times above background.
+Ideally, the the red fluorescent signal in each well before drug addition should be at least 5 times above background.